sdroege/gst-plugin-rs/README.md

 ([LICENSE-LGPLv2](LICENSE-LGPLv2)) version 2.1 or (at your option) any later version.

+gst-plugin-csound is licensed under the Lesser General Public License ([LICENSE-LGPLv2](LICENSE-LGPLv2)) version 2.1 or (at your option) any later version.

 GStreamer itself is licensed under the Lesser General Public License version 2.1 or (at your option) any later version: https://www.gnu.org/licenses/lgpl-2.1.html